chirgjn/babitz-backend/Contributing.md

 └── yarn.lock
 ```

 ## Linting and Formatting
- Apart from the typescript [Style](https://github.com/microsoft/TypeScript/wiki/Coding-guidelines#style) we use prettier and ESLint.
+ We use Prettier and ESLint for code formatting and static type checking respectively.
 - Use [ESLint](https://eslint.org/) to statically analyse the source code and detect common problems.
 Config used from loopback/eslint-config.
 - [Prettier](https://prettier.io/) to keep our code always formatted the same way.
 Config stored in .prettierrc
 - Both of these can be done with `  npm run lint:fix  `